JenBauer/JenBauer/README.md

 </p>

 ### Allow me to introduce myself.
 I am a QA Engineer with previous experience across software teams as a business analyst, documentation writer, tester, developer, and creator.
 I mostly use this repository to share learning materials or experiment with my beloved, [Postman](https://www.postman.com/).
-Feel free to reach out through the avenues listed below, or drop a note in the Guestbook below.
+Feel free to reach out through the avenues listed below, or drop a note in the Guestbook at the end.

-Outside of adventures in software , I love to play video games and collect old and new video games.
+Outside of adventures in software, I love to play video games and collect old and new video games.
 I am a Nintendo person at heart.

+### A few projects of note within this space.
+* An [Intro to API Testing Course](https://jenbauer.notion.site/Intro-to-API-Testing-Course-66f3463323d04b0e8bc53a07f48c416f) that I gave to Women Who Code Greenville, which covers the basics of Postman, variables, and test assertions.
+You can also view this session recording on my [YouTube channel](https://www.youtube.com/watch?v=3cpivpqBOcs).
+* A brief overview on using [Using Newman with Github Actions](https://jenbauer.notion.site/Using-Newman-with-Github-Actions-8646898289fc4acd80d1239db2b85b73), which combines an automated test set up through Newman with a repository set with a Github Action to run the test suite.
+The [recording](https://www.youtube.com/watch?v=amAd06F2fZU) was captured from a multi-topic meetup event with Women Who Code Greenville.

 ### 📫 or 💬 or 👀
 <p>